dutykh/DystheEq/README.md

 # Dysthe-Lo-Mei equation

 The present repository contains a Fourier-type pseudo-spectral solver for Dysthe-Lo-Mei equation as described in the references cited below.
+More precisely, we solve the dimensionless version of this equation, which corresponds to Equations (2.6) - (2.9) from the Lo & Mei (1985) paper.
+A very high order Runge-Kutta scheme is used for time integration.
+The work of this code is illustrated on a simple head-on collision of two solitary waves, which are computed using the classical Petviashvili method.

 ## Acknowledgements

-The Author is grateful [Chia-Cheng (Finite) Tsai](https://finitetsai.github.io) for inciting him to share the present code.
+The Author is grateful [Chia-Cheng (Finite) Tsai](https://finitetsai.github.io) for inciting him to share the present Matlab (TM) code.

 ## References